 Outdoor & Activewear to Pack for German Christmas Markets & Winter

 Having a great outdoor jacket that is going to keep you dry and warm is an essential thing to pack when in Germany for the winter Christmas markets.
-You want something waterproof or at least water resistant so those snowflakes and raindrops bead up and don’t soak you through and through.
+You want something waterproof or at least water resistant so those snowflakes and raindrops bead up and don’t soak you through, ruining your Christmas market expereince.

 Merino Wool Layers

-These are handy because they don’t take up a lot of room and keep you super warm, especially if you go to the south island and do late night activities at the Dark Sky Reserve.
+Merino wool layers are so handy because they don’t take up a lot of room and keep you nice and toasty.
+I love wearing these leggings under my jeans or pants and they save you from biting wind when out exploring the city.
 Merino provides heat in the cold and keeps you cool in the heat without the itch of regular wool.
-I used both layers several times.

 IceBreaker is your best bet for comfortable, breathable and warm – but not too hot, base layers.
 They save you when you didn’t pack warm enough and they don’t take a lot of room if you end up not needing them.
 I suggest going with the first layer.

-Intimates, Shoes, and Misc Things to Pack for Winter in Germany
+Intimates, Shoes, and Accessories Pack for Winter in Munich

-You really only need 2 pairs of shoes for this trip, some winter water resistant shoes and some that aren’t so bulky for walking around.
-Warm merino wool socks are going to be your life saver and essential things to pack for winter in Germany.
+You really only need 2 pairs of shoes for this trip, a pair of winter boots that are water resistent and some nice walking shoes that aren’t so bulky.
+Pair those with warm merino wool socks and you are set for tromping around the snow.